VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 }
 ```

 When we combine transducers using `compose` what we get in return is another transducer.
 But that's not the end of the story, because a transducer returns a `reducer` we need to do something with that, and what other function do you know that needs a `reducer`?
 Our friend `reduce`, of course.
-We'll be treating `reduce` like a protocol, it will give us the oportunity to process each item in the collection and also transform the collection itself.
+We'll be treating `reduce` like a protocol, it will give us the opportunity to process each item in the collection and also transform the collection itself.

 Enough theory for now, let's do something.
 Let's make a `filter` transducer.